SolarArbiter/SolarArbiter.github.io/documentation/dashboard/administration.md

 2. Locate the user in the users table and click the *remove* link in the far right column.
 You will be presented with a confirmation page before the role is removed from the user.

+### Add Permissions to a Role
+{: .anchor}

+1. Navigate to the Role you would like to add permissions to and click the **add permissions** button.

+2. Check the box for each permission to add to the role and click submit.

+### Remove Permissions from a Role
+{: .anchor}

+1. Navigate to the Role you would like to remove Permissions from and click on the *Permissions* tab.

+2. Locate the Permission to revoke in the table and click the *remove* link in the far right column.
+You will be presented with a confirmation page before the permission is removed from a role.